Foot Domination

 History & origins

-Foot domination has no single coinage; it is a modern community label for an old convergence of two documented threads, foot eroticism and ritualised submission.
+Foot domination has no single coinage.
+It is a modern community label for an old convergence of two documented threads: foot eroticism and ritualised submission.

 The foot as a symbol of submission

 Foot-focused eroticism entered medical writing with Richard von Krafft-Ebing's Psychopathia Sexualis (1886), the same foundational text that coined the terms sadism and masochism and catalogued foot fetishism among its case studies.
-The two strands, the eroticised foot and the formalised dominant/submissive dynamic, were thus described in the same early sexology.
-Over the twentieth century these merged in BDSM subculture, where the acronym BDSM itself emerged in the early 1990s and structured kink into roles of dominance and submission.
-Foot domination is best understood as the application of that dominance/submission frame to the long-eroticised, long-symbolic foot.
+Krafft-Ebing tied fetish formation to early "imprinting" associations and noted that foot interest often travelled alongside submission.
+The eroticised foot and the formalised dominant/submissive dynamic were thus described within the same early sexology.

 In practice